-Practice Elements
+Practice Innovation

 Supply Chain Engagement: Dialogues & Info Sharing

-On January 30, 2026 we launched the first dialogue in the series that engages a broad set of supply chain actors ranging from leading growers to advisors to corporate entities (retailers, food and beverage companies).
-We have started by creating a shared foundation of understanding, getting to know one another, and finding intersecting interests.
+On January 30, 2026, we launched the first dialogue in the series that engages a broad set of supply chain actors ranging from leading growers to advisors to corporate entities (retailers, food and beverage companies).
+We started by creating a shared foundation of understanding, getting to know one another, and finding intersecting interests.

 Future dialogues will be deeper dives and more interactive among all involved.